 - Perform analytics comparing planned costs from the initial RFQ calculation to the actual costs in the ERP

 - Optimize parameters for future quotes

-1. Costing in Configure Price Quote processes
+1. Costing in CPQ processes

-2. Measure Costs in ERP
+2. Measure costs in your ERP

-It is a huge advantage when the CPQ system can automate this task and create the material in the ERP, together with its BOM (Bill of Material) and the ERP Routing of the machines.
-With this automatism in place, the sales order can be generated, containing the sell price and the estimated quantity of the product.
+It is a huge advantage when your Digital Sales Platform can automate this task and create these materials in the ERP, together with its BOM (Bill of Material) and ERP routing of the machines.
+With this automation in place, the sales order containing the sell price and the estimated quantity of the product can be generated.

-- Purchase part prices change
+- Change in purchased part prices

 - Lot size is smaller than expected